-Description: The consumer requests the network to update the Service Requirement(s) and/or additional Alternative Service Requirement(s) for an AF session.
+Description: The consumer requests the network to update the list of UEs (identified by IP address) of the list of AF session, the type of QoS monitoring operation, the Service Requirement(s) and/or additional Alternative Service Requirement(s) for an AF session for a UE or a list of UEs.

-Inputs, Required: Transaction Reference ID.
+Inputs, Required: Transaction Reference ID, [AF Identifier, a list of UE addresses (i.e. as described in clause 4.15.6.3): Required, if AF request is for a list of UEs].